matyalatte/tuw/docs/FAQ.md

 ![GLIBC](https://user-images.githubusercontent.com/69258547/190676422-ae1af3a0-e9c1-4afd-a6ec-62803dc303c0.png)
 The Linux build only works on Ubuntu 20.04 or later due to the dependences.
 Or you need to get the libs.
 Or need to build the executable by your self.
-(But Idk if it's possible on your environment.)